-What’s the Average Cost of Utilities Where You Live?
+What’s the Average Utility Cost Where You Live?

 This methodology gives us a true apples-to-apples comparison of utility costs across states.
 And instead of creating a simple heat map comparing total prices, we broke each state into a diagram illustrating how much each one costs, letting you easily see which states and which utilities drive the highest monthly expenditures.